EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-Societal exergy analysis (SEA), an extension of energy analysis, quantifies ECCs in exergy terms^[Exergy is the mechanical work potential of energy.].
+Societal exergy analysis (SEA), an extension of energy analysis, quantifies ECCs in exergy terms^[Exergy is the mechanical work potential of energy.
+See any number of web references for an exergy primer, including @SciDirect:2023].

 We created a suite of `R` packages
 (some of which are generally useful and available through